Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 0.16 is EXPERIMENTAL RIGHT NOW.
 It likely has bugs and it does NOT include RSO at this time.

+# NOTE
+It appears as though the method of saving a zip file on one computer and then using that to host on another headless server may causes crashes / GUI issues.
+Please try launching the game from the command line instead.
+See STEP 3 - Option 3.

 ## Instructions

 ### STEP 1